radareorg/r2env/README.md

 ## Installation

-r2env is available via PIP. (`pip install r2env`)
+r2env is available via PIP.

+* `pip install -U -f r2env`

-If you want to try it directly from git just run `make`.
+If you want to try it directly from source.

+* `pip install .`

 ## Usage